1. Structure and Stability

 4. The Reputation

-On a final note I would advice you to conduct your own research into what each different Graduate Schemes can offer you, and how likely you are to gain a place on the scheme based on your academic grades.
-Big Graduate Schemes aren’t for everyone and for a closer knit and more autonomous role you could consider SME’s (small and medium sized employers).
+We advise you to conduct your own research into what each different schemes can offer you, and how likely you are to gain a place on the scheme based on your academic grades.